craftcms/docs/docs/commerce/1.x/docs/order-model.md

 ### getPdfUrl($option = '')

 Returns the url to the pdf for this order.
 Requires that your general settings point to a valid html template file.
-Optionally can pass an 'option' string to this method to identify the type of pdf you want to the template.
+Optionally can pass an `option` string to this method to identify the type of pdf you want to the template.
 The order PDF template is passed an `order` and `option` variable.

 ### getShippingMethod()